-- o Unfortunately, we cannot offer extensions on the above deadlines under any circumstances. - We recommend that hospitals allow enough time to screen for, and apply if necessary, national data optout preferences.

-How many cases should we be entering?

-All adult patients admitted with an acute exacerbation of asthma should be included.
-Please note that we are not auditing patients for whom asthma is a comorbidity, but only those where asthma is their primary diagnosis.
+- Unfortunately, we cannot offer extensions on the above deadlines under any circumstances. - We recommend that hospitals allow enough time to screen for, and apply if necessary, national data optout preferences. - How many cases should we be entering? - All patients admitted with an acute exacerbation of COPD should be included.
+Please note that we are not auditing patients for whom COPD is a comorbidity, but only those where COPD is their primary diagnosis.

-o Are draft records included in any of the adult asthma audit reporting?
+• Are draft records included in any of the COPD audit reporting?

-No, draft records are not included in any adult asthma audit reporting.
+• No, draft records are not included in any COPD audit reporting.
 Please ensure all records are saved fully prior to data entry deadlines.